The Magi and the Christmas

 Egypt within the first few days after the birth of Jesus.
 What

-birth of Jesus.
+of Jesus.
 Nor did they see him in the first six weeks.
-(Our apologies to all those who sell nativity scenes with

 How long